hmp-anthony/asiant/README.md

 I will list points here that need addressing:

-- [ ] Major refactor of seek class.
-I think we need to make a more general base class to get wander, seek, flee etc. all under the same ABC.
-Maybe call the ABC 'movement' or something like that.
 - [ ] Most components are tested, but not all.
 Fix that.
-- [ ] Update old demos to use pi etc. from `utils`.
-- [ ] Add random number generation to utils.
 - [ ] path_constrained_entity suffers from variable speeds that depend on line_segment length.
 Fix this.
 - [ ] Our code is organised as mostly a header-only project.
 Weigh up the pros and cons of putting implementation code in .cpp files.